sei-international/LEAPMacro.jl/docs/src/params.md

 ![Freedonia time_series file](assets/images/time_series.png)

 ## [Optional input files](@id params-optional-input-files)
-In the [configuration file general settings](@ref config-general-settings), it is possible to specify any or all of three optional input files for: investment demand; potential output; and maximum capacity utilization.
+In the [configuration file general settings](@ref config-general-settings), it is possible to specify any or all of three optional input files for: investment demand; potential output; maximum capacity utilization; and real prices for tradeables.

 ### Investment demand
 The Macro model calculates investment for non-energy sectors based on expected demand and profitability: see the explanation of [potential output](@ref dynamics-potential-output) in the Technical Details.
 However, for public infrastructure investment -- which is driven by policy goals, rather than private profitability, and where the capital stock is not associated with a particular sector -- investment must be specified exogenously.
 (When externally specified investment *is* associated with a particular sector, it is better to specify potential output: see below.)